 Those participating in the study will receive, free of charge, the results of the analysis of the nutrients deposited on their own ranch, as well as the regional averages.

 Expressions of interest to participate in this research project are now closed.
-Results are expected to be released in mid-2015.
+Results were released by the Ministry in mid-2015.

 Seasonal Feeding Area Stewardship